radanalyticsio/oshinko-rest/docs/ClusterConfigs.md

       name: oshinko-cluster-configs

 Named configurations are defined in the data section of the ConfigMap.
-Currently there is effectively only one parameter which may be set for a configuration: `workercount` (`mastercount` may also be set but is currently constrained to a value of "1").
+Currently `workercount` is the only parameter which may be set for a configuration (`mastercount` may actually be set but is constrained to a value of "1").
 A parameter is set using the name of the configuration followed by a dot and the name of the parameter.

 To add a configuration called `large` with a `workercount` of ten, the ConfigMap would be modified to look like this: